shy913/Operations-Research-and-Optimization/README.md

 # Operations Research & Optimization

+By shy

+This is my homework of Operations Research & Optimization, so it may not be updated.

 ## Simplex Method & Simplex Table
 Contains a solver to linear programming problem using simplex method while showing the simplex table.
 Also it can tell the nature of the solution.
-This is my homework of Operations Research & Optimization, so it may not be updated.
 ### How to use:
 1. Transform the LP problem to standard form: